pprunty/magikarp/README.md

 - `/chat`: Allows Dan to interact in a continuous conversation with Magikarp.

-Example request and response:

 ### Notifications API

 - `/notifications`: Sends simulated push-notifications to Dan based on predefined rules and his user data.

-Example request and response:

 ### Recommendation API